Moataz0000/Quiz_app-/README.md

 ## Overview

 This is a Django-based API for managing a quiz app.
-It includes functionalities to manage questions and answers, and to check if the user's selected answer is correct.
-The app allows admins to create, read, update, and delete questions and answers, and it provides an endpoint for users to submit answers and verify their correctness.
+It includes functionalities to manage questions and answers and to check if the user's selected answer is correct.
+The app allows admins to create, read, update, and delete questions and answers, providing an endpoint for users to submit answers and verify their correctness.

 ## Table of Contents
 - [Installation](#installation)